li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 * Reviewer for more than 30 international journals, including “Engineering Structures”, "Journal of Building Engineeing", "Steel and Composite Structures, "Thin-walled Structures", "Construction and Building Materials", "Fire Safety Journal", "Fire Technology", "Computers and Concrete", “Structures”, “Advances in Structural Engineering”, "Advances in Engineering Software", “Journal of Structural Engineering”, etc.
 * External Reviewer of “Technical specification for Construction details of fire protection for timber structures”, 2021.
 * Member of Faculty Board of FCE.
-* Member of Department Mangament Committee (DMC) of BEEE.
 * Member of Learning and Teaching Committee (DLTC) of BEEE.
 * Member of Society of Fire Protection Engineers (SFPE).
 * Member of International Association for Fire Safety Sceience (IAFSS).